The Greatest Wealth: Speedy Gonzales at the Old Vic online

 Mentioning how back in India some patients could afford treatment but others could not, the doctor explains that operations were never immediate because they had to be paid for first.
 He recounts how he had no days off and that rotas were simply not in existence before he came to the UK to find such organisation, clarity and care in our hospitals.
 Describing how theatre is a strange name for a place of surgery and stems from a time whereby spectators would look down on surgeons performing, Malik’s character states there’s now no audience to play to and no applause.
 While the virus has awakened our appreciation for healthcare workers and we are now applauding them each Thursday night, we will never be able to pay back the immense debt that we as a nation owe this wonderful service.

 “The NHS is a miraculous thing when you know what life is like without it.”
 This is the main message of the monologue and serves as a timely and pertinent reminder of just how fortunate we are in the UK.
 The Greatest Wealth is essentially a love letter to the NHS.
 No matter what countless challenges it’s been faced with throughout the decades, it has remained resilient, reliable and consistent since its inception and we need it now more than ever.

 Photo: Old Vic

-The Greatest Wealth: Speedy Gonzales is at the Old Vic Online from 11th June until 18th June 2020.
+The Greatest Wealth: Speedy Gonzales is available to stream from the Old Vic from 11th June until 18th June 2020.
 For further information visit the theatre’s website here.

 Watch The Greatest Wealth: Speedy Gonzales here: